top of page

 On the other hand, the no less resonant von Güssing-Bernstein (also known as Németújvár in Hungarian) owns a red and white shield — simple yet proud, as befits an ancient family accustomed to the vicissitudes of history.

-If you managed to read all these surnames and place names without hesitation, congratulations: you are either a born philologist or secretly studied Hungarian under threat of expulsion.
+If you managed to read all these surnames and place names without hesitation, congratulations: you are either a born philologist or secretly studied Hungarian.

 Coat of arms of the von Mattersdorf-Forchtenstein family